History of Luke Kennard in Timeline

 2020: Franklin High retires Kennard's number

-In 2020, Franklin High School retired Luke Kennard's number 10.
+In 2020, Franklin High announced they would retire Kennard's number 10.

-On March 22, 2021, Luke Kennard posted 20 points on 8-for-8 from the field, including 4-for-4 from 3-point range coming off the bench, along with seven rebounds, four assists and a block in 18 minutes of action in a 119–110 win over the Atlanta Hawks, becoming the first player in franchise history to log at least 20 points, seven rebounds and four assists with less than 20 minutes of playing time in a game.
+On March 22, 2021, Luke Kennard posted 20 points in 18 minutes, becoming the first player in franchise history to log at least 20 points, seven rebounds and four assists with less than 20 minutes of playing time in a game.

-On January 25, 2022, Luke Kennard was fouled while shooting a three-pointer and made the shot as well as the free throw, which propelled the Clippers to a 116–115 win over the Washington Wizards after trailing by as many as 35 points during the game.
+On January 25, 2022, Luke Kennard was fouled while shooting a three-pointer and made the shot as well as the free throw, which propelled the Clippers to a 116–115 win over the Washington Wizards after trailing by 35 points.

-On August 5, 2022, Luke Kennard and long time girlfriend Anna Castro were married.
+On August 5, 2022, Luke Kennard and his long time girlfriend Anna Castro were married.

 On February 9, 2023, Luke Kennard was traded to the Memphis Grizzlies in a three-team trade involving the Houston Rockets.